There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 - Source art deco era décor and furniture

-- Bold colours with contrasts
+- Bold colors with contrasts

 - Accent with precious metals

-You want to layer the space with organic textiles.
+You want to layer with organic textiles.
 However, it is important to avoid decorating with nautical or beach items (such as oars and shells), this was popular once, but is now considered passé.

 - Open up to outside

-- Beach tones for the colour palette
+- Beach tones for the color palette

 - Wooden furniture